 - 2-1-1 Information and Referral - provides the community with an easy 3 digit phone number to access health and human services.

-- Project Share and Opelika Shares - utility assistance programs for Lee County individuals 62 years of age or disabled
+- Project Share and Opelika Share - utility assistance programs for Lee County individuals over 55 years of age or disabled

 - William Mason Emergency Funds - emergency prescription assistance program for individuals without health insurance.